ipatalas/app-switcher/README.md

 AppSwitcher is a simple Windows application that allows you to switch between running applications using a hotkey.
 Instead of using Alt-Tab you can have predefined hotkeys to switch to particular applications.
-I've been using similar application for Mac recently and this has changed the way I work with applications.
+I've been using similar application ([rCmd](https://lowtechguys.com/rcmd/)) for Mac recently and this has completely changed the way I switch between applications.
-I couldn't find any similar application for Windows so I've decided to create one.
+I couldn't find any similar application for Windows, so I've decided to create one.

 ## Requirements